WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod06/0601-Implement a Web Application Proxy.md

 ### Scenario

 You need to implement Web Application Proxy to enable external users to access an internal application.
-You will use the initial deployment as a proof of concept while the developers at Contoso modify the internal application to use AD FS claims-based authentication.
+You'll use the initial deployment as a proof of concept while the Contoso developers modify the internal application to use Active Directory Federation Services (AD FS) claims-based authentication.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Prepare the environment.